mshiltonj/resource-routing/README.md

 The functions should be defined as normal express request handlers:

     function(req, res) {};

+A fourth parameter, an options object, may be included.
+Several option attributes are recognized:

+### using:

+String value.
+Controller file.
+Overrides the automatic model-to-controller conversion (where passing in "users" will automatically try to load "users_controller") and let's you declare which controller you will be using.

+For example:

+    routing.resoures(app, controller_use, "users", { using: "members_controller" };

+Will create:

+    Method  URL                       Handler
+    get     /users                    members_controller.index
+    get     /users.:format            members_controller.index
+    get     /users/new                members_controller.new
+    get     /users/new.:format        members_controller.new
+    [etc]

+### prefix:

+String value.
+Url prefix.
+If defined, it is prepended to the generated url path.
+Useful for namespaces or url versioning:

+For example:

+    routing.resoures(app, controller_use, "users", { prefix: "api/1.0" };

+Will create:

+    Method  URL                       Handler
+    get     /api/1.0/users                    members_controller.index
+    get     /api/1.0/users.:format            members_controller.index
+    get     /api/1.0/users/new                members_controller.new
+    get     /api/1.0/users/new.:format        members_controller.new
+    [etc]

 ### nested resources
 Nested resources are supported.
 By passing more than the minimum number of paramaters, the extra